jbcodeforce/ML-studies/techno/crew-ai/readme.md

 ### Support Representative

 The [support_crew.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/support_crew.py) app demonstrates two agents working together to address customer's inquiry the best possible way, using some sort of quality assurance.
 It uses memory and web scrapping tools.

+### Customer outreach campaign

+Demonstrate tool usage with fault tolerance and caching for a sale rep and sale leader working together on leads generation

+The tools used are DirectoryReadTool, FileReadTool, SerperDevTool (to perform a semantic search for a specified query from a text's content across the internet).